Twitter risks fraying as engineers exit over Musk upheaval

 “It does look like he’s going to blow up Twitter,” said Robert Graham, a veteran cybersecurity entrepreneur.
 “I can’t see how the lights won’t go out at any moment” — although many recently departed Twitter employees predicted a more gradual demise.

 Hundreds of employees signaled they were leaving ahead of Thursday’s deadline, posting farewell messages, a salute emoji or other familiar symbols on the company’s internal Slack messaging board, according to employees who still have access.
-Dozens also took publicly to Twitter to announce they were signing off.
+Dozens also took publicly to Twitter to announce their departure.

 Earlier in the week, some got so angry at Musk’s perceived recklessness that they took to Twitter to insult the Tesla and Space X CEO.
 “Kiss my ass, Elon,” one engineer said, adding lipstick marks.
 She had been fired.